 Oct 22, 2012

 Climbed this today with franciscov.
 It's a great route.
 Some comments ...

 P1: The tree at the end of this pitch is small and offers a kind of hanging belay (with supplemental gear).

-P2's "attempt the grassy corner system just to its left:" It is probably around 5.9.
+P2's It is possible to go left from the little tree on P1 up a grassy corner.
+It is probably around 5.9.
 Leave the 4" piece and bring a 5" instead if going this way.

 P3: If you put the belay as high as practical in the treed vegetation, a 60 meter rope will just reach to the West Ridge on P4 with care about rope drag.

 P4: Jackson's "Rock Climbing NM" guide gives more detail if unsure about route finding skills or expecting to be short on time.